Consent Part 2: Do I Need To Get Consent? How Do I Do That?

 4. Evidence of Consent

 Evidence of consent is an important part of the process.
-Evidence may be important should adverse events occur within the project to show that participants were fully informed prior to participation.
+Evidence may be important should adverse events occur to show that participants were fully informed before participation.
 As described in Part 1, each form of consent has a means of providing evidence.

 Evidence of consent may be: